containerd/containerd.io/content/downloads/_index.md

 ## Releases

-The table below lists all available releases of containerd.
+The table below lists recent releases of containerd.

 {{< success >}}
 Clicking on the buttons in the **Copy link** column in the middle will copy the URL of the ZIP file or tarball into your clipboard.
 Clicking on the buttons in the **Direct download** column on the right will initiate a download of the ZIP file or tarball.